Alcohol and Family Problems

-Alcohol and family problems frequently go hand in hand.
-Addiction is a number one health problem.
-Its destructive effects spread beyond the addicted individual to include not only the larger society but also family members including the youngest of children.
-Children of alcoholics, and/or of parents who are addicted to other substances are at risk of developing psychological issues and concerns, including social, emotional and behavior problems, as well as problems learning in school.
+Alcohol and family problems go hand in hand.
+Alcohol addiction (alcohol substance use disorder) is deemed the most common form of addiction.
+It is a number one health problem with its destructive effects spreading beyond the addicted individual to include not only the larger society but also family members including the youngest of children.

-Children whose parents suffer from an Alcohol Use Disorder (AUD) are children at risk.
-The stressors within the family that intersect with AUDs in a parent or other family members create risks for children growing up in these families.
-These include risks for developing various cognitive, psychosocial, behavioral and emotional concerns.
-They may show psychological concerns such as anxiety and/or depression, antisocial personality disorders and relationship difficulties.
-They are also 4 times more likely to develop an AUD, than children who grow up in families where an alcohol use disorder is not a problem.
+Children whose parents suffer from a substance use disorder (SUD), including an alcohol use disorder (AUD) are children at risk.
+The stressors within the family that intersect with AUDs, and other SUDs in a parent create risks for children growing up in these families.
+These include risks, when compared to children whose parents who do not suffer from a SUD, for developing a range of cognitive, psychosocial, learning, behavioral and emotional concerns.
+They may show increased risk for developing various disorders such as anxiety and/or depression, antisocial personality disorders and relationship difficulties.
+Children with parents who suffer from an AUD are 4 times more likely to develop an AUD, than children who grow up in families where an AUD is not a problem.

-These negative effects are not tied solely to AUDs, but instead are associated with various adverse childhood experiences that intersect with AUDs.
+These negative effects are not tied solely to AUDs, or other SUDs, but are also associated with various adverse childhood experiences that intersect with AUDs.
 There are also protective factors that can reduce or eliminate the risks these children might otherwise face.
 Not all of these children will show detrimental effects.
-Some will show resilience and healthy coping strategies to deal the challenges and stressors in their lives.
+Some will show resilience and healthy coping strategies to deal with the challenges and stressors in their lives.

-Nevertheless, children of addicted parents, regardless of the substance of misuse, are children at risk.
+Nevertheless, children of addicted parents, regardless of the substance disorder, are children at risk.
 They are more likely to develop Substance Use Disorders (SUDs) than children of non-addicted parents.
-They are also at risk, as noted above, of developing various other mental-health concerns, as well as behavioral and learning concerns.
+They are also at risk, as noted above, for developing various other psychological mental-health concerns.

-Hence these children are more likely to perpetuate the inter-generational cycle of alcoholism in their own lives.
+Hence, these children are at risk of perpetuating the inter-generational cycle of alcoholism in their own lives.

-If alcohol and family problems, or a family member's addiction to other drugs are a concern in your family, it is important to intervene early and take preventative steps to help the children who are growing up in the family.
+If alcohol and family problems, or a family member's addiction to other drugs are a concern in your family, it is important to intervene early and take preventative steps to help the children growing up in these often troubled families.
 Otherwise the psychological concerns they exhibit may escalate and become more difficult to reverse and deal with.
 Unless we help these children now, the psychological risks they face can follow them into adulthood.

 It is essential that parents, caring adults and helping professionals focus on the plight of these children.
 They must develop an awareness of their issues and the strategies and skills to help them.